 We’re the Houston local of the Democratic Socialists of America, the largest socialist organization in the country.
 We fight for more democracy — in our politics, workplaces, and communities.
 Our members are building and supporting progressive movements for social change while establishing an openly socialist presence in U.S. communities and politics through activism, political education, and community organization.

-About the author
+About the Book

 We hope to see you on Monday for what promises to be a great discussion.

 Co-hosted by Solidarity Houston

 HOW TO FULLY AUTOMATED LUXURY QUEER CLOTHING SWAP:

 1) Place your gently-worn clothing/accessories and gently-used home goods into the swap pile along with others’ donated items.

 2) Now it’s your turn to check out awesome free new styles and treasures to take home!